 Many gardeners believe that no garden is complete without a lush green lawn.
 If maintained greatly it gives a soft velvety touch to a garden, plus a most favorite site to leap and lie down for pets and children.

-Making a lawn is easy but its maintenance and care is difficult.
-To make this green space more greener and refreshing than before, imply these 16 effective tips.
+Making a lawn is easy, but its maintenance and is difficult.
+To make it greener from green and thicker from this, imply these 16 useful lawn care tips.

 2. What’s your soil pH?
 For lawns, pH level around 6 to 7.2 is required.
 Test your soil pH, if it’s not around the required level, amend your soil type.

 3. Don’t plant lawns in a completely shady area and avoid planting it on the slopes and anomalous spots of your yard.